OfficeDev/O365-Win-Connect/README.md

 ## Build and debug ##

 After you've loaded the solution in Visual Studio, press F5 to build and debug.
-Run the solution and sign in with your organizational account to Office 365.
+If you're running a Windows Phone app, the Windows Phone emulator will launch.
+After the app launches, sign in with your organizational account to Office 365.

 ## Next steps ##